codatio/codat-docs/docs/accounting-api/guides/bill-pay/run-demo-app-locally.md

 ---
-title: "Set up and run the bill pay demo app"
+title: "Run the bill pay demo app locally"
-sidebar_label: "Set up and run"
+sidebar_label: "Run the app locally"
 description: "Prepare your Codat instance, choose an installation method, and run the demo app"
 ---